mdlerch/mc-stan.vim/README.md

 ---

-This plug-in is currently usable.
+This plug-in is usable but currently under heavy development.

 #### Features